Shopping in Kona: The New Resident's Survival Guide

 Is there a Costco on the Big Island of Hawaii?

 Yes, there is one Costco warehouse on the Big Island.
 It is located in Kailua-Kona at 73-5600 Maiau St, situated in the Kaloko Light Industrial Area just a few miles south of the Kona International Airport.
+This Costco is a critical resource for new residents — it offers the lowest gas prices on the island, bulk food, household supplies, and even furniture.
+It is typically the first stop for anyone relocating to the Kona area.

 How do you get furniture delivered to Kona?